It’s a pleasure to meet you!

 What I’m Doing Now

-I’m presently leading a growing campus ministry active on five college campuses in urban Philadelphia, Pennsylvania with Every Nation Campus and in partnership with Freedom Church.
-In addition, I’m involved in regional and national leadership with Every Nation Campus.
+I’m presently leading a growing campus ministry active on five college campuses in urban Philadelphia, Pennsylvania with Every Nation Campus and in connection with Freedom Church.
+In addition, I serve in regional and national leadership roles with Every Nation Campus.

 My work as a campus minister is made possible through the generosity of some amazing people who believe in us and support this mission to reach students for Christ.

-You can learn more about funding our mission here.
+If you’re interested, you can learn more about supporting our mission here.

 My Writing and Speaking